Debens/gatsby-plugin-scss-typescript/README.md

 #### <u>I'm not seeing any files being created?</u><a name="no_files"></a>

-Firstly make sure your file are suffixed with `.module.scss`, the plugin won't generate declarations for regular `.scss` files by design.
+Make sure your file are suffixed with `.module.scss`, the plugin won't generate declarations for regular `.scss` files by design.
 This is to give the most power to you!

-Also, declaration files aren't generated for all scenarios.
-This is a development aid plugin, which means the files are only generated in development, not production.

-In production the loader is swapped out to improve performance.
-This means filse will only be generated when you are running `gatsby develop`, but changes to files will be picked up and amended during hot reloading.

-Ultimately this can lead to small difference between the `gatsby develop` output and `gatsby build`.
-This tends to be a bug with [typescript-plugin-css-modules](https://github.com/mrmckeb/typescript-plugin-css-modules).

 #### <u>Do I need any other gatsby plugins to enable scss with my project?</u>